-- Does form allows accessing pages without logging in?
+- Does the form allow accessing pages without logging in?

-- is URL manipulation allows access to members only area of mail?
+- Does URL manipulation allow access to the members-only area of mail?

-- is multiple accounts from the same IP but different browser allowed at the same time?
+- Are multiple accounts from the same IP but different browsers allowed simultaneously?

-Once you go through these scenarios, you need to come up with the following possible positive and negative test cases.
+Once you go through these scenarios, you must develop possible positive and negative test cases.

 - Enter a valid username and password.

-- Click on forgot password link and retrieve the password for the username.
+- Click on the ” forgot password link and retrieve the password for the username.

-- Click on register link and fill out the form and register username and password.
+- Click the register link, fill out the form, and register your username and password.

-- Use enter button after typing correct username and password.
+- Use the enter button after typing the correct username and password.

-- Use tab to navigate from username textbox to password textbox and then to the login button.
+- Use the tab to navigate from the username textbox to the password textbox and the login button.

-- Enter a valid username and invalid password.
+- Enter a valid username and an invalid password.

-- Keep both field blank and hit enter or click the login button.
+- Keep both fields blank and hit enter or click the login button.

-- Keep username blank and enter a password.
+- Keep the username blank and enter a password.